awsdocs/amazon-kendra-developer-guide/doc_source/vpc-configuration.md

 Create a database to hold your documents\.
 If you already have a database, you can use that instead\.

-For an example of creating a MySQL database, see [Getting Starting with a MySQL database data source \(Console\)](https://docs.aws.amazon.com/kendra/latest/dg/getting-started-mysql.html)\.
+For instructions on how to create a MySQL database, see [Getting Starting with a MySQL database data source \(Console\)](https://docs.aws.amazon.com/kendra/latest/dg/getting-started-mysql.html)\.

 ### Step 4: Create a database data source<a name="vpc-connect"></a>

-After you have configured your VPC and created your database, you can create a data source for the database\.
+After you configured your VPC and created your database, you can create a data source for the database\.

-You need to configure your VPC, the private subnets that you created in your VPC, and the security group that you created in your VPC for your database\.
+Make sure that you configure your VPC, the private subnets that you created in your VPC, and the security group that you created in your VPC for your database\.

-For an example of creating a data source for a MySQL database, see [Getting Starting with a MySQL database data source \(Console\)](https://docs.aws.amazon.com/kendra/latest/dg/getting-started-mysql.html)\.
+For instructions on how to create a data source for a MySQL database, see [Getting Starting with a MySQL database data source \(Console\)](https://docs.aws.amazon.com/kendra/latest/dg/getting-started-mysql.html)\.